-For instance, you need to create an area per projector in case an area overlap several projectors.
+For instance, you need to create an area per projector in case an area overlaps several projectors.

-NB: The photo could be taken from the projector point of view or from a public point of view.
+NB: The photo should be taken from the projector point of view, or from a public point of view.
+See guidelines.

 - Once all shapes/ layers are set, create all media using this template.

-Click on “Import PSD” button and select the psd file.
+Click on the “Import PSD” button, and select the psd file.
 File should be in the root project folder.

 Output(s) will be created automatically after the importation of your file.

-NB: Notice that the xMap button is activated automatically once the Photoshop template has been imported.
+NB: The X-Map button is activated automatically once the Photoshop template has been imported.

-- To add supplementary photoshop layers (with their masks) in your existing X-Map output, click on PSD
+- To add additional photoshop layers (with their masks) in your existing X-Map output, click on PSD.

-This layer corresponding to the output in the PSD file has to have the same Output name with the file you Imported , and should include only the new layers, with a unique name for each layer.
+This layer corresponding to the output in the PSD file must have the same output name as the file you imported, and should include only the new layers with a unique name for each layer.

 - Click on the shape to access to its parameters: Mask, Properties, Color, Map.

-- Draw mask button, when activated permits you to visualize with a solid color the layer mask.
+- Draw mask button: When activated, it allows you to visualize the layer mask with a solid color

-When in X-Map mode, to access parameters such as Opacity and RGB values by Shape :
+When in X-Map mode and to access parameters such as Opacity and RGB values by shape:

 - Click on Reset to reset modifications

-- The zoom in is centred in the current view.
-Click the button near to the slider to set the position and zoom to their optimal values.
+- The zoom in is centered in the current view.
+Click on the button near to the slider to set the position and zoom to their optimal values

-For more information on softedge, black level, or shape, please refer to the chapter Output settings of this manual.
+For more information on soft edge, black level, and shape, please refer to the chapter Output settings.